Denton Hall

 Denton Hall.

-This cabinet is known to have been extant by 1850 when it was given to the Woolfenden family of hat manufacturers who lived near Denton Hall.
-Irrespective of the 1618 date carved in the cabinet, it most likely dates from the late Georgian or early Victorian era.
+It is known to have been extant by 1850 when it was given to the Woolfenden family of hat manufacturers who lived near Denton Hall.
+Irrespective of the 1618 date, it most likely dates from the late Georgian or early Victorian era.
+A purdonium is a wooden cabinet with a metal lining to hold the coal.
 Credit: F Brown.

 The Earls of Wilton